php-mock/php-mock/README.md

 - [php-mock/php-mock-prophecy](https://github.com/php-mock/php-mock-prophecy) - Prophecy (phpspec) integration

-**Note:** If you plan to use one of the above mentioned testing frameworks.
-You can skip reading any further and just go to the particular integration project.
+**Note:** If you plan to use one of the above mentioned testing frameworks you can skip reading any further and just go to the particular integration project.

 ## PHP-Mock API